 - Incomplete – A grade given at the discretion of the instructor when a student has completed at least two-thirds of the course work and is unable to complete the requirements of the course because of uncontrollable and unforeseen circumstances.
 The student must convey these circumstances in writing from their NYIT email account to the instructor prior to the final day of the course.
 If an instructor decides that an "Incomplete" is warranted, the instructor must convey the conditions for removal of the "Incomplete" to the student in writing.
 An "Incomplete" is not assigned when the only way the student could make up the work would be to attend a major portion of the class when next offered.

-- If an Incomplete grade is given, the student must complete the work according to the schedule set forth by the instructor.
-The instructor must then fill out a "Change of Grade Form" and submit to the registrar by the following deadlines:
+If an Incomplete grade is given, the student must complete the work according to the schedule set forth by the instructor.
+The instructor must then fill out a "Change of Grade Form" and submit to the registrar.

 Withdrawing from a Course

-Students who are not satisfied with their grade must follow the grade appeal process as described in "Grade Appeals Procedure in the School of Health Professions."
+Students who are not satisfied with their grade must follow the grade appeal process as described in "Grade Appeals Policy and Procedure" of the NYIT Student Handbook.

 Maintaing Matriculation in the Program

 To graduate, a student must complete 24 credits of required courses, 12 credits of elective courses, and must pass a Comprehensive Exam during the last semester of enrollment.
 The Comprehensive Exam is an online, 100 question, multiple-choice exam that is taken during the last semester of attendance (grade is pass/fail).
 A minimum overall program GPA of 3.0 is required for graduation.
-An application to graduate must be made to the registrar through NYIT Connect by the second week of the last semester of enrollment.
-Students are invited to attend graduation ceremonies taking place each May at our main campus in Old Westbury.
+An application to graduate must be made to the registrar through the Student Service HUB by the second week of the last semester of enrollment.
+Students are invited to attend graduation ceremonies taking place each May at our main campus in Long Island.
 Students graduating in December or August are also included at the May graduation.
 All information is sent through the NYIT email address, so graduates should keep checking that address for updates.